yesnik/symfony-guides/services.md

 When Symfony sees an argument type-hinted with `Symfony\Component\Cache\Adapter\AdapterInterface`, it looks for a service in the container with this exact id.
 Some services are just *aliases* to another service.
 If you ask for the `AdapterInterface` service, Symfony will give you the `cache.app` service.
+Autowiring only works with class or interface type-hints.

 ## Config parameters